umccr/umccrise/workflow.md

     c. require paired reads support to be higher than split read support for BND events
 10. Unless FFPE, feed the variants into PURPLE to recover SVs from copy number transitions
 11. Report tiered variants in the UMCCR cancer report.

-[ ] _TODO: BPI is the problematic bit here.
-Have to rely on us shipping it / can't link to a source.
-Maybe just cite the Hartwig paper.
-Peter, can you go over this section and compare against your detailed notes? -> Link to Conda & Hartwig paper_

 ## Somatic CNV